fly2deepu/VehicleRegistration/README.md

 # VehicleRegistration
 It is azure mock service for vehicle registration

-Please follow vehicle Registration API deocument for more details.
+Please follow Vehicle Registration API document for more details.

 And for DevOps deployment please follow Vehicle Registration API deployment.